yvette256/dots/README.md

 ## Managing Dotfiles

-All credit for this below method goes to [jaagr](https://github.com/jaagr/dots), below is a slightly modified version of their writeup.
-This method only requires git, and the files will be kept at their intended location, without the need for symlinks.
+Credit for this below method belongs to [jaagr](https://github.com/jaagr/dots), below is a slightly modified version of their writeup.
+Files will be kept at their intended location, without the need for symlinks.

 #### Alias
 ~~~ sh